Generalized Degrees of Freedom of Noncoherent Diamond Networks: Introduction

 The noncoherent single relay network with stationary ergodic fading process was studied in \cite{Koch2013}, where the approximate capacity at high SNR was obtained, and it was shown that the relay does not increase the capacity at high SNR under certain conditions on the fading statistics.
 Similar observations were made in \cite{Gohary_non_coherent_2014} for the noncoherent MIMO full-duplex single relay channel with block-fading, where they showed that Grassmanian signaling could achieve the DoF without using the relay.
 Also, their results show that for certain regimes, decode-and-forward with Grassmanian signaling can approximately achieve the capacity at high SNR.
-However, the assumption in \cite{Koch2013,Gohary_non_coherent_2014} is that the channel strengths are symmetric, \emph{i.e., }the average strengths in the links are scaled proportional to $\snr$ to study the high-SNR behavior.
+However, the assumption in \cite{Koch2013,Gohary_non_coherent_2014} is that the channel strengths are symmetric, \emph{i.e., }the average strengths in the links are scaled proportional to the SNR to study the high-SNR behavior.
 In many scenarios, the average strengths of the links can be asymmetric, \emph{i.e.,} some links could be significantly weaker than others.
-This can happen when the relays are well separated, then the average channel gains can be very different and this is not captured by the high-SNR study with all the links scaled proportional to $\snr$.
-The differences in the channel strengths matter in the high $\snr$ regime if the channel strengths are significantly different\footnote{To be precise, two channel strengths $\rho_{1}^{2},\rho_{2}^{2}$ are significantly different relative to the $\snr$ if $\abs{\brac{\lgbrac{\rho_{1}^{2}}-\lgbrac{\rho_{2}^{2}}}/\lgbrac{\snr}}$ is not approximated by zero.} relative to the operating $\snr$.
+This can happen when the relays are well separated: in this case the average channel gains can be very different and this is not captured by the high-SNR study with all the links scaled proportional to the SNR.
+The differences in the channel strengths matter in the high-SNR regime if the channel strengths are significantly different\footnote{To be precise, two channel strengths $\rho_{1}^{2},\rho_{2}^{2}$ are significantly different relative to the $\snr$ if $\abs{\brac{\lgbrac{\rho_{1}^{2}}-\lgbrac{\rho_{2}^{2}}}/\lgbrac{\snr}}$ is not approximated by zero.} relative to the operating SNR.
 To capture the relative difference in channel strengths relative to operating SNR, we use the gDoF framework and study the asymptotic behavior of capacity with the average signal strengths on the links $l_{i}$ scaled as $\snr^{\gamma_{l_{i}}}$ with constants $\gamma_{l_{i}}$.
-We believe that the gDoF analysis can give a more robust approximation to the capacity of the network, compared to the DoF analysis, when the link strengths are significantly different.
+We believe that the gDoF analysis can give a more robust approximation to the capacity of the network, compared to the DoF analysis, when the links are of very different strengths.